|

 Instead, like Goldilocks, you will find many good choices in between those two extremes — in the mid-priced range.

-Used ebikes are now starting to show up on the mauket and are a way that might be able to save you some $$ to get started.
+Used ebikes are now starting to show up on the market and are a way that might be able to save you some $$ to get started.
 In general, I would not recommend buying one from a private party.
 Instead, get a fully-refurbished one from a reputable bike shop.
 Ask them what type of warranty comes with the ebike.

-Ebike reviews |
+| Ebike reviews |

 Here are few review sites I've found very helpful:

-Specific ebike companies |
+| Specific ebike companies |

-Electric Bike Company
+Aventon Bike Company

-Web: https://www.ethicalcommunity.org/electricbikecompanyllc
+Web: https://www.aventon.com/

 BBB: